 The best tours and activities in Prague and the Czech Republic

+The streets of Prague are ideal for this two-wheel scooter.
+It’s an exceptionally practical mode of transport in a city.
 The electric scooter enables you to discover Prague’s most beautiful historic monuments at your own pace, and without a lot of effort.
-The tour starts at Charles Bridge and lasts 1.5 hours.
-During the tour you’ll enjoy breathtaking views of the Czech capital.

 Get on your bike and discover Prague’s historic treasures such as the Municipal House, the imposing National Theatre, and the Dancing House, with its original architecture.
 You’ll also see the Rudolfinum, Old Town Square and, of course, many more places of interest.